 Slovenia

-Home to snow-dusted mountains, winding turquoise rivers, and Venetian-style coastline, Slovenia managed to remain one of Europe’s best-kept secrets for years.
+Home to snow-dusted mountains, winding turquoise rivers, and a Venetian-style coastline, Slovenia managed to remain one of Europe’s best-kept secrets for years.
 While those days are (sadly!) gone, when compared to its neighbours Italy, Austria, and Croatia, Slovenia is far less touristy – and much cheaper.
-And yet, its beauty, history, culture, and cuisine rival that of these more popular countries.
+And yet, its beauty, history, culture, and cuisine rival these more popular countries.

-Thanks to its deep blue waters and soaring mountains, Lake Bled is Slovenia’s most touristy spot, and if you’re looking for adventure, you’ll find it here – trek up Mount Triglav, hike through misty forests, or kayak along sparkling rivers.
+Thanks to its deep blue waters and soaring mountains, Lake Bled is Slovenia’s most popular spot, and if you’re looking for adventure, you’ll find it here – trek up Mount Triglav, hike through misty forests, or kayak along sparkling rivers.
 The Slovenian Riviera has all the allure of the Croatian coast without the crowds, while inland, the idyllic towns of Ptuj and Maribor are where to get your culture fix.

 12. Armenia